- Facebook is littered with frauds, bots, and hackers looking to exploit unsuspecting users.

 How You Can Secure Your Facebook Account

-In order to protect your Facebook account, you can start with the following good practices:
+To protect your Facebook account, you can start with the following good practices:

-- Avoid emails that ask you to log-in to your Facebook account unless you’re 100% certain it’s not an imposter.
+- Avoid emails that ask you to log in to your Facebook account unless you’re 100% certain it’s not an imposter.